-Trooper, suspect killed in shootout amid drug investigation
+Virginia trooper, suspect killed in shootout amid drug investigation

 FARMVILLE, Va.
-(AP) - Authorities in Virginia say a state trooper and a suspect were killed in a shootout during a drug investigation.
+(AP) — Authorities in Virginia say a state trooper and a resident of a home were killed in a shootout as police served a drug investigation search warrant.

-News outlets cite a Virginia State Police release that says Lucas B. Dowell was a member of a tactical team assisting the Piedmont Regional Drug and Gang Task Force with a search warrant late Monday night.
+Virginia State Police said in a statement Tuesday that as a tactical team entered a Farmville home Monday night, a resident began shooting at them and two team members returned fire, killing him.

-The release says a male suspect began shooting at the tactical team when they entered a home.
-Two team members returned fire, killing the suspect.
+Police say Trooper Lucas Dowell, a tactical team member, was shot and died at a hospital.
+Police identified the resident killed as 44-year-old Corey Johnson.
+He was the only person inside his home at the time.

 Copyright © 2019 The Washington Times, LLC.